sxubi/sxubi.github.io/index.md

 During 2023 Fall, I was an exchange student through the [UCEAP program](https://reciprocity.uceap.universityofcalifornia.edu/) in [University of California, Berkeley](https://www.berkeley.edu/).

 ### Research Interests
-I'm pretty interested in condensed matter physics experiment (cond-mat) and high energy physics experiment (hep-ex).
+I'm interested in condensed matter physics experiment (cond-mat).

 ### Study Notes
 Below are some of my study notes: